-I already told you the best vineyards in Douro Valley for wine tastings, but now you’d like to see more of the region.
+I already told you the best vineyards in Douro Valley, but now you’d like to see more of the region.

-Maybe a short Douro river cruise, maybe some physical activity, maybe a lit bit of history… here’s a list of the best things to do in Douro Valley, besides drinking wine.
+Maybe a short Douro river cruise, maybe some physical activity, maybe a lit bit of history… here’s a list of the best things to do in Douro Valley.
 Enjoy it!

 Don’t forget to also read these useful articles: